Options when downloading data in our R package

 version character.
 Version(s) of the data (different versions will have different metadata), or ‘all’ to return all available versions.

 series_key character.
-A character vector specifying a subset of time series (see the web platform (export function) for details).
+A character vector specifying a subset of time series (see the web platform (export function) for an example).
+Select groups of dimensions with a + character and seperate groups with a . character (leave group blank to return all).
+For example, series_key = "MIN001+MIN002..S".

 release character (optionally with format %Y-%m-%dT%H:%M:%S, to be coerced to a date/time).
 The release description, which will return the data associated with that release (if the given description matches an existsing release); or a date/time which will return the data as it was at the given time; or ‘latest’ which will return the latest release; or ‘unreleased’ which will return any unreleased data (useful for data that is updated more often than it is released, e.g. daily data).